-The report co-authors also suggest that we could do a better job increasing the supply of affordable housing through tax policy.
-For example, they argue that we need to expand and better target the Low-Income Housing Tax Credit (LIHTC), which in the past 30 years has preserved more than 2.7 million affordable units and leveraged more than $100 billion in private capital.
+The report’s coauthors also suggest that we could do a better job of increasing the supply of affordable housing through tax policy.
+For example, they argue that we need to expand and better target the Low-Income Housing Tax Credit (LIHTC), which in the past thirty years has preserved more than 2.7 million affordable housing units and leveraged more than $100 billion in private capital.
 The LIHTC program offers significant tax credits to participants who “agree to keep the units affordable to very low-income tenants for at least 30 years.”
-We also need to allocate these credits based on where the need for affordable housing is most significant, rather than the current approach of making the determination based on a state’s population.
+We also need to allocate these credits based on where the need for affordable housing is most significant, rather than following the current approach of making the determination based on a state’s population.

 Finally, we need to promote mobility and access to more affordable units by better funding the voucher program.
-The authors note that “while the share of households that are spending unsustainable portions of the income on rent has grown, the number of households that are receiving rental assistance has remained flat.”
+The authors note that “while the share of households that are spending unsustainable portions of their income on rent has grown, the number of households that are receiving rental assistance has remained flat.”
 In fact, sequestration alone resulted in 70,000 fewer families receiving vouchers.

-There is no question that these reforms and the many others outlined in the report would dramatically increase affordable housing in our nation and move us closer to our ideal that “anyone can rise.”
-The question—and it’s always the question when it comes to poverty and opportunity in America—is how do we create the political will to make it happen.
+There is no question that these reforms and the many others outlined in the report would dramatically increase affordable housing in our nation and move us closer to our ideal that anyone can rise.
+The question—and it’s always the question when it comes to poverty and opportunity in America—is, how do we create the political will to make it happen?

 Burrell believes low-income people speaking out is critical.
 “A lot of people say that the political leaders in the state house don’t care about them,” she said.
 “But you got to make them care.
 You got to visit them, speak out!
 If more low-income folks were talking, I think that would make a difference.”